-4.5 Customer Identification Requirements - Transactions by Politically Exposed Persons (PEPs) - Indicative Guidelines

-Politically exposed persons are individuals who are or have been entrusted with prominent public functions in a foreign country, e.g., Heads of States or of Governments, senior politicians, senior government/judicial/military officers, senior executives of state-owned corporations, important political party officials, etc. APs (Indian Agents) should gather sufficient information on any person/customer of this category intending to undertake a transaction and check all the information available on the person in the public domain.
+4.5 Customer Identification Requirements - Transactions by Politically Exposed Persons (PEPs) - Indicative Guidelines politicians, senior government/judicial/military officers, senior executives of state-owned corporations, important political party officials, etc. APs (Indian Agents) should gather sufficient information on any person/customer of this category intending to undertake a transaction and check all the information available on the person in the public domain.
 APs (Indian Agents) should verify the identity of the person and seek information about the source /s of wealth and source /s of funds before accepting the PEP as a customer.
 The decision to undertake a transaction with a PEP should be taken at a senior level which should be clearly spelt out in the Customer Acceptance Policy.
 APs (Indian Agents) should also subject such transactions to enhanced monitoring on an ongoing basis.
 The above norms may also be applied to transactions with the family members or close relatives of PEPs.
 The above norms may also be applied to customers who become PEPs subsequent to establishment of the business relationship.
 These instructions are also applicable to transactions where a PEP is the ultimate beneficial owner.
 Further, in regard to transactions in case of PEPs, it is reiterated that APs (Indian Agents) should have appropriate ongoing risk management procedures for identifying and applying enhanced CDD to PEPs, customers who are family members or close relatives of PEPs and transactions of which a PEP is the ultimate beneficial owner.